go-ozzo/ozzo-dbx/README.md

 Notice how the table and column names are properly quoted according to the currently using database type.
 And parameter binding is used to populate the value of `p0` in the `WHERE` clause.

-`dbx-ozzo` supports very flexible and powerful query condition building which can be used to build SQL clauses such as `WHERE`, `HAVING`, etc. For example,
+`ozzo-dbx` supports very flexible and powerful query condition building which can be used to build SQL clauses such as `WHERE`, `HAVING`, etc. For example,

 ```go